Sonjay Dutt: NWA Total Nonstop Action (2003–2009)

 Throughout late 2006 and early 2007, Dutt was involved in the Paparazzi Championship Series, led by Kevin Nash, who insinuated throughout the PCS Challenge that Dutt was taking steroids, as a running joke, which would usually lead to the hotheaded Dutt comically losing his temper.
 Although he did not win the series, it put him over with the fans.
 After PCS ended, Nash took Dutt and his newfound tag team partner Jay Lethal under his wing and promised to give them an extreme makeover.
 After Lethal got a new character mimicking the "Macho Man" Randy Savage, Nash attempted to get Dutt a new character as well.
 All of these attempts were Kevin Nash's past gimmicks, including Oz, Vinnie Vegas, and Diesel, all of which Dutt despised.

 On the April 26 episode of Impact!, Dutt and Lethal won a shot at the X Division Championship held by Chris Sabin at Sacrifice.
 Dutt was unhappy at Lethal getting the pinfall, however, Dutt and Lethal started fighting with each other.
 Kevin Nash came out and separated the two, but Dutt kicked him and left the ring.
 On a later episode of Impact!, Dutt apologized to Nash and claimed "it was the heat of the moment".
 Nash forgave Dutt but warned him not to do it again.

-On June 7, Dutt introduced a new gimmick reminiscent of a Zen in which he called himself "The Guru" Sonjay Dutt.
+On June 7, Dutt introduced a new gimmick reminiscent of a New Age guru in which he called himself "The Guru" Sonjay Dutt.
 As part of the gimmick, he began dressing all in white, and apologized to Nash and Lethal for his behavior.
 At Victory Road, Dutt competed in the 10 man Ultimate X match in an attempt to become the number one contender for the X Division Championship, but was eliminated in the Gauntlet portion of the match.

 Dutt and Lethal began to have some problems when Dutt began showing interest in Lethal's on-screen girlfriend SoCal Val.
 Dutt participated in the Xscape match at Lockdown where he was the first participant eliminated.
 At Slammiversary, Dutt ruined Lethal and SoCal Val's wedding, when he begged Val to marry him instead.
 Dutt attacked Lethal, and began a villainous turn, which led to Dutt and Lethal facing off in matches at Victory Road and Hard Justice, splitting the victories.
 At No Surrender, Val turned on Lethal and assisted Dutt in winning a "Ladder of Love" ladder match.
-On February 20, 2009, Dutt left TNA after his contract expired due to he and TNA management being unable to come to terms on a new deal.
+On February 20, 2009, Dutt left TNA after his contract expired due to him and TNA management being unable to come to terms on a new deal.